10 Common SEO Mistakes That Kill Your Rankings

 If someone searches "how to fix a leaky faucet" and you show them a product page for faucets, you've failed.
 Even if you technically rank.

 Fix it: Before creating content for a keyword, Google it.
-Look at what's currently ranking.
+Look at what's ranking.
 That tells you what Google thinks the intent is.
 Match it.
-If the top 10 results are all how-to guides, write a how-to guide.
+If top 10 results are all how-to guides, write a how-to guide.
 If they're product comparisons, write a comparison.

-10. Not Tracking Results
+10. Not tracking results

 Without tracking, you don't know: